buihuubang/BTJAVABHB/README.md

 ## Store your github account without entering your user and password in a prompt:

-$ git config credential.helper store
+$ git config credential.helper store (if you want github cache your password only 15 miniute: $ git config --global credential.helper cache)

 $ git push http://example.com/repo.git